raducu5700u/CommandWave/playbooks/tutorials/04_Advanced_Features.md

 # No command needed - use the interface to:
 # 1. Create terminals with the '+' button
 # 2. Switch between them by clicking on tabs
-# 3. Rename terminals by right-clicking on a tab
+# 3. Rename terminals by double-clicking on a tab name
 ```

 ### Terminal History